-If you have varicose and/or spider veins, our doctors will provide you with the most effective treatments available, including laser ablation.
-You will receive a personalized consultation to help you find the causes of your vein problems and choose the treatment that is best for you—all in a convenient and comfortable office.
+If you have varicose and/or spider veins, we will provide you with the most effective treatments available, including laser ablation.
+You will receive a personalized consultation to help determine the causes of your vein problems and choose the treatment that is best for you—all in a convenient and comfortable office.

 Understanding Venous Insufficiency

 Healthy leg veins contain valves that open and

 close to assist the return flow of blood from the limbs to the heart.
 Venous insufficiency occurs when the valves do not open and close properly,